cloudmesh-project/cloudmesh.street/README.md

-### STREET-SIGNS DETECTION in VIDEO over SPARK CLUSTER
+### STOP SIGN DETECTION IN IMAGE AND VIDEO STREAMS USING SPARK

 #### STEP 1: Clone or download cloudmesh.street repository to local machine